waynodiablo/Oystercard/bookmark_manager/bookmark_manager.md

 ![](https://dchtm6r471mui.cloudfront.net/hackpad.com_jubMxdBrjni_p.52567_1380279073159_Screen%20Shot%202013-09-27%20at%2011.06.12.png "Bookmark Manager")

-Note that every project you work on should start with user stories/features in the Stakeholder/Motivation/Action format, and a user interface experience sketch.
-Usually that sketch will be Lo-Fi (Low Fidelity), rather than the Hi-Fi (High Fidelity) one that we show here.
-In this case imagine that there was a quick Lo-Fi (pencil and paper) sketch that was done, agreed by the client, and was then mocked up in HTML and CSS only, or just using a graphics package like PhotoShop.
-Now you have a Hi-Fi mockup and a few user stories you're ready to start!
+Now you have a mockup and a few user stories you're ready to start!

 ***As usual please work on this project with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.***